The current state of heat network regulations - As of April 2025

 What this means for you:

-- The platform will ensure greater focus and monitoring of your heat network's performance by your heat supplier.
-Reporting requirements, such as response times to refunds, complaints, and unplanned outages, will lead to better accountability and quicker resolution of issues, providing you with a more reliable service.
+The platform will allow for better monitoring of your heat network's performance by your heat supplier.
+Reporting requirements, such as complaints and unplanned outages, will lead to better accountability and quicker resolution of issues, providing you with a more reliable service.

 Ofgem's step-in rights: With the new regulatory framework, Ofgem will have step-in rights, which means they can intervene if a heat supplier fails to meet their obligations or goes out of business.